 Scottish Water is responsible for dealing with the immediate impact of flooding from sewers.
 Contact 0800 0778 778 or visit Scottish Water's website.

 Dundee City Council is responsible for surface water drainage systems associated with the adopted road and footway networks, and for carrying out clearance and repair works to a relevant body of water where they would substantially reduce the risk of flooding.

 Whilst owners have the primary responsibility for protecting their property from flooding, Dundee City Council provides the following assistance during flood events:-

 - provide advice on flooding related issues

-- offer sandbags for flood prevention in case of an emergency and subject to prioritisation
+- offers sandbags for flood protection during flood events and in the case of an

 - work with emergency services in response to severe flooding